Three Crowns: The Three Crowns Conflict

 In the 1550s, King Gustav Vasa of Sweden found that the Danish King Christian III had added the three crowns to his own coat of arms.
 Because the three crowns had been a Swedish symbol since the 14th century and were used by Danish monarchs only during the Kalmar Union, Gustav interpreted Christian III's use of the symbol as a sign of intent to conquer Sweden and resurrect the union.
 Christian countered that, since the monarchs of the union had used the three crowns, the symbol now belonged to both kingdoms and he had as much a right as the Swedish king to use it.

 In Sweden, the Three Crowns were regarded as an exclusively Swedish symbol.
 This led to a long-lasting diplomatic conflict between the two countries, the so-called Three Crowns Conflict, with Sweden accusing Denmark of imperialism by using a Swedish symbol, and Denmark accusing Sweden of monopolizing the use of a Scandinavian union symbol.

 This conflict played a role at the outbreak of the Northern Seven Years' War in 1563.
-At the beginning of the 17th century the conflict was settled with both countries being allowed to use the Three Crowns in their coats of arms, although in Denmark it has a less prominent place in the shield, and is officially referred to as a heraldic reminder of the former Kalmar Union.
-Denmark has used the Three Crowns in this way since 1546, a practice disputed by Sweden until 1613.
+At the beginning of the 17th century the conflict was settled with both countries being allowed to use the Three Crowns in their coats of arms, although in Denmark it had a less prominent place in the shield, and was officially referred to as a heraldic reminder of the former Kalmar Union.
+Denmark used the Three Crowns in this way from 1546, until they were removed from the new coat of arms that was introduced in 2024.

-Other use in Denmark

-The name "Tre Kroner", or Three Crowns, is also used in Denmark.
-During the 17th, 18th, and 19th centuries, the Royal Danish Navy often named its ships after the insignia of the Danish monarch's coat of arms, and the navy consequently often had a ship named after the Three Crowns.
-This practice in turn lent the name to the naval fort of Trekroner guarding the harbour of Copenhagen, the Danish capital.
-It was also the name of a number of farms, causing a new city quarter in Roskilde to take the name "Trekroner" from one such farm.